rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 ## Logging and debugging requirements

-The LPA HAL component must record all errors and critical informative messages.
-This can be achieved by using either the printf or the syslog method.
-These tools are useful in identifying, and debugging the issues and understanding the functional flow of the system.
+The LPA HAL component is required to record all errors and critical informative messages to aid in identifying, debugging, and understanding the functional flow of the system.
+Logging should be implemented using the syslog method, as it provides robust logging capabilities suited for system-level software.
+The use of printf is discouraged unless syslog is not available.

-It is recommended that each HAL component follows the same logging process.
-If logging is required, vendors should log in to the `lpa_vendor_hal.log` file, which can be found in the `/var/tmp/` or `/rdklogs/logs/` directories.
+All HAL components must adhere to a consistent logging process.
+When logging is necessary, it should be performed into the lpa_vendor_hal.log file, which is located in either the /var/tmp/ or /rdklogs/logs/ directories.

-Logging should be defined with log levels as per Linux standard logging.
-The logging levels specified by the Linux standard logging, in descending order of severity, are FATAL, ERROR, WARNING, NOTICE, INFO, DEBUG, TRACE.
+Logs must be categorized according to the following log levels, as defined by the Linux standard logging system, listed here in descending order of severity:

+- FATAL: Critical conditions, typically indicating system crashes or severe failures that require immediate attention.
+- ERROR: Non-fatal error conditions that nonetheless significantly impede normal operation.
+- WARNING: Potentially harmful situations that do not yet represent errors.
+- NOTICE: Important but not error-level events.
+- INFO: General informational messages that highlight system operations.
+- DEBUG: Detailed information typically useful only when diagnosing problems.
+- TRACE: Very fine-grained logging to trace the internal flow of the system.

+Each log entry should include a timestamp, the log level, and a message describing the event or condition.
+This standard format will facilitate easier parsing and analysis of log files across different vendors and components.

 ## Memory and performance requirements